Blenderwizard/Snow-Crash/level11/Resource/level11.md

 end
 ```

 Attempting to execute `level11.lua` errors out in a failure port already in use, using nc we can indeed connect to the server.

-We can decrypt the hash, giving us the password NotSoEasy, but that will neither give us the flag through the program nor is the password for flag11 user.
+We can decrypt the hash, giving us the password `NotSoEasy`, but that will neither give us the flag through the program nor is the password for `flag11` user.

+## Netcat

+We can use `nc 127.0.0.1 5151` to connect to the script.
+The connection asks us for a password, entering anything gets returns us `Erf nope..`, entering `NotSoEasy` gets us `Gz you dumb*`.

 ## Victory

-We can simply force the server to execute getflag and store the file somewhere temporarily.
-Example: `\";getflag > /tmp/flag;\"`
+We can simply force the server to execute `getflag` and store the file somewhere temporarily.
+We do this by passing `\";getflag > /tmp/flag;\"` when the program asks us for the password.

+Cating out `/tmp/flag` gets us the flag.